Can You Remember 12 Blatt in 12 Days? Join the Zichru Daf Yomi Challenge. - The Yeshiva World

 A new Daf Yomi program called Zichru is inviting those starting the new Daf Yomi cycle to join a 12-Day Challenge for the first perek of Berachos to demonstrate how much more can be retained from the daily Daf.

 Zichru is a memory-focused program that is designed to significantly enhance one’s daf yomi experience by improving retention.
-It was developed by memory expert Rabbi Avraham Goldhar and Mr. Barry Lebovits, a Daf Yomi Maggid Shiur who believe lomdei Daf Yomi can get a much greater return on investment from their daily commitment.
+It’s the brainchild of Rabbi Avraham Goldhar, a memory expert, and Mr. Barry Lebovits, a Daf Yomi Maggid Shiur, who believe lomdei Daf Yomi can get a much greater return on investment from their daily commitment.

 Zichru is based on a combination of three different strategies.